 How Long Do I Need to Visit Cania Gorge?

 We recommend seeing Cania Gorge in a weekend.
-By Australian standards, Cania Gorge is a small national park just 3000 hectares.
-And with 15 kilometers of short to medium walking trails and one full day 22 kilometer trail, you can see it over one active weekend.
+By Australian standards, Cania Gorge is a small national park with just 30,00 hectares.
+And with 15 kilometers of short to medium walking trails and one full day 22-kilometer trail, you can see it over one active weekend.

 If you plan to stay longer there are a variety of natural attractions and historic country tows in the area around the Cania Gorge National Park.